EmmanuelObi/EmmanuelObi/README.md

-### Hi there, I'm Emmanuel Obi [website] 👋
+### Hi there, I'm Emmanuel Obi 👋

-## I'm a Software Developer, and Tutor.!!
+## A Builder.

-- 🌱 I’m currently working a lot with Angular and NodeJs, but I'm also proficient with React.
+- 🌱 I’m currently working a lot with Python, building out agents.
-- 👯 I’m looking to collaborate with other Developers on interesting projects
+- 👯 I’m looking to collaborate on interesting projects
-- 🥅 2024 Goals: Be more audacious, and contribute value everywhere.
+- 🥅 2025 Goals: Be more audacious, and contribute value everywhere.
 Win!!!
-- ⚡ Fun fact: I love to trade the financial markets
+- ⚡ Fun fact: AI Agents
-- 😄 Pronouns: He/Him
 - 💬 Ask me about anything
-- 🤔 I’m open to any engineering roles available.

 ### Connect with me: